-The RC consists of the Army Reserve, Air Force Reserve, Naval Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard of the United States, and the Air National Guard of the United States.
-Members of the RC are a true reflection and extension of civilian society.
-The defense of the United States has been based in large part on the concept of these citizen Soldiers who prepared for active service during peacetime and become Soldiers in times of national emergency.
+The RC consists of the Army Reserve, Air Force Reserve, Naval Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard of the United States, and the Air National Guard of the United States.5 Members of the RC are a true reflection and extension of civilian society.
+The defense of the United States has been based in large part on the concept of these citizens who prepare for active service during peacetime and enter active duty in times of national emergency.
 These individuals have served the Nation since the Revolutionary War and continue to serve both in contingency operations overseas and in support of domestic operations.
-They form a vital link between the government, the Armed Forces, and the people.
+They form a vital link between the government, the Armed Forces, and the people.6